The Disaster Aid USA Board of Directors

 Larry is a Disaster Aid USA Board Member & Zone 31 coordinator as well as a Disaster Aid International DART team leader.
 He is currently working on his Masters in Disaster Management.

 Doctor William “Bill” DuBoyce is representing Rotary Zone 33.
-Wayne is also the Vice Chairman of the DAUSA Board of Directors.
+Bill is also the Vice Chairman of the DAUSA Board of Directors.
 Bill is a Past President of the Bladensburg, Maryland Rotary Club and he is still a member there.
 Bill attended Howard University College of Medicine and he is a Board Certified Internal Medicine physician.
 He is presently a Physician at Medstar.
 In addition to being a very active Rotarian and a supporter of Disaster Aid USA, Bill is the President of the Friends of the National Ballet.
 Bill brings a solid Rotarian background to our Board of Directors.

 Kyle Morford is the Webmaster and Co-founder of Disaster Aid USA.
 Kyle served as the Vice President of DAUSA from 2010-2013.
 He received a Master’s degree from American University in International Peace and Conflict Resolution, where he worked to bridge development with youth in conflict.
 Kyle has worked in the emergency management field since his beginnings as a Shelter Manager with the American Red Cross.
 He has responded to disasters around the world and has coordinated domestic DART training in Rotary District 7620.
 Kyle is also a member of the Rotary Club of Chicago Lakeview.